-B. Site Size Thresholds
+B. Site Size Thresholds On-site Provision

-On all schemes proposing between 5 and 9 homes a contribution to off-site affordable housing provision in the District will be provided where on-site provision (in whole or part) is not proposed.
+On all schemes proposing between 5 and 9 fewer than 10 homes a contribution to off-site affordable housing provision in the District will be provided where on-site provision (in whole or part) is not proposed.